top of page

 statement

 The first piece in my series of wall pieces was titled Chorus.
-The theme has remained central to this body of work.
+The theme has remained central to my work.
 As in a piece of music, though each “voice” is distinct, the synthesis of many voices is more powerful than any individual one.
 In the same way, although an identical process directs the formation of each of my small elements from bits of clay, the pieces created are all slightly different from one another.
 When the elements are assembled, there is a resonance in the tension between the sameness of all the elements and the subtle but distinct variation between them.

-The vessels that I make are thrown off center and then hand-built.
-They enable me to work in a spontaneous way and often employ experimental techniques and materials.
-The extensive alteration of the surface and the addition of fragmented, hand-built elements, speak about how things grow and weather over time.
-In these days of political and social upheaval, I hope that my work asks people to reflect upon how we are made, layer by layer, and altered by the forces of identity, nature and society.
+I am interested in the persistence of beauty in the world.
+Beauty has no intention, it simply exists.
+It is identified only by the observer, but it has great power.
+Beauty defies what is ugly in the world.
+It affirms the alternative.
+In these days of political and social upheaval, I hope that my work inspires people and asks them to reflect upon how we are made, layer by layer, and altered by the forces of identity, nature and society.
 I want the viewer to examine what is common in all of us and celebrate the beauty and complexity of our differences.

 bottom of page